-The following information sets out the fees for professional services rendered by EY, during the fiscal years 2021 and 2020:
+The following information sets out the fees for professional services rendered by EY, during the fiscal years 2022 and 2021:

-Yea Year Ended December 31,
+Year Ended December 31,

-202 2020
+2022 2021

-Audit Fees(1) \$ 1,89 1,772 \$ 1,907,200
+Audit Fees(1) \$ 3,069,232 \$ 1,891,772

-Audit-Related Fees(2)
+Audit-Related Fees(2) •

-Tax Fees(3) 9 2,214 25,000
+Tax Fees(3) 33,701 92,214

-All Other Fees(4) 2,515 2,514
+All Other Fees(4) 2,515

-Total All Fees \$ 1,98 6,501 \$ 1,934,714
+Total All Fees \$ 3,102,933 \$ 1,986,501

-- (1) This category consists of fees for professional services for the audit of the Company's 2021 and 2020 annual financial statements, the effectiveness of our internal control over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 with respect to each of those years, the review of quarterly financial statements, and for services that are normally provided by the independent registered public accounting firm in connection with other statutory and regulatory filings or engagements. - (2) This category consists of fees for assurance and related services reasonably related to the performance of the audit or review of financial statements and that are not reported under the Audit Fees category.
-We did not incur any fees in this category. - (3) This category consists of fees for professional services rendered for tax compliance, tax advice and tax planning. - (4) This category consists of fees for any other products and professional services provided by the independent registered public accounting firm and includes subscription fees for access to on-line library of accounting research literature.
+- (1) This category consists of fees for professional services for the audit of the Company's 2022 and 2021 annual financial statements, the effectiveness of our internal control over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 with respect to each of those years, the review of quarterly financial statements, issuance of comfort letters and consents, and for services that are normally provided by the independent registered public accounting firm in connection with other statutory and regulatory filings or engagements. - (2) This category consists of fees for assurance and related services reasonably related to the performance of the audit or review of financial statements and that are not reported under the Audit Fees category.
+We did not incur any fees in this category in 2022 or 2021. - (3) This category consists of fees for professional services rendered for tax compliance, tax advice and tax planning. - (4) This category consists of fees for any other products and professional services provided by EY and includes subscription fees for access to an online library of accounting research literature.